 I guess I have pretty much discussed the basics.
-Here’s hoping that you’d finally able to land on a job that will work for you especially during this time when almost everyone is high considering working from home.
+Here’s hoping that you’d finally be able to land a job that will work for you, especially during this time when almost everyone is high considering working from home.
 A few more tips and advice before I end this post, remember these:

 ♥ Be patient.
 Nothing works like magic.

 ♥ Make reading a habit.
 Yes, it’s okay to ask a question from time to time but do not overdo it.

 ♥ Your attention to detail matters a lot.